SrGrey/ListitWeb/README.md

 # ListitWeb
-The list of purchases
+Web application - The list of purchases

-Build on Django
+Built on Django